Student Leadership Teams

 Our staff offer exceptional experiences beyond the classroom, challenging our students to take risks, work independently, experience new activities and develop the skills to work in a team all in a safe and supported environment.
 This happens from the moment our students start at St Andrew’s when all year 7s are invited to take part in a residential trip in September, providing opportunities to work with new friends and challenge themselves in a safe and supporting way with their peers and teachers.
 Opportunities continue to present themselves throughout their school career at St Andrew’s.

-We encourage students to develop a sense of responsibility and rights through the work of two active student bodies: Student Council and Make Learning Better (MLB).
+We encourage students to develop a sense of responsibility and rights through the Head Boy Team and the the work of two active student bodies: Student Council and Make Learning Better (MLB).

 There are very few schools that embed Student Voice with the vigour and sincerity of St Andrew’s.
 The student council meets regularly to share students' ideas, interests, and concerns with teachers and the school leadership team.
 They often also help raise funds for school-wide activities, including social events and working in the community.
 Their voice represents students from all year groups and demographics and the impact of their work is shared among the whole community.
 Some of our young leaders are part of the wider student council community and work with other schools and bodies to raise awareness of pertinent issues and share great ideas.